Fencer1919/Fencer1919/README.md

-- 👋 Hi, I’m @Fencer2021
+- Greetings, I’m @Fencer2021
-- 👀 I’m interested in playing games and learning how to make games.
+- I’m interested in playing games and learning how to make games.
-- 🌱 I’m currently learning Unity engine and C#.
+- I’m currently learning Unity Engine and C#.
+- I know C programming.
+- I know a bit of C++ and Python.
+- I know Autodesk Maya Modelling.